On the Ground

 Barker had not yet flown his trusty Sopwith Camel, which he would receive in September, nor had he scored his first victory, which would come in October.
 The following month, he was appointed acting commander of 28 Squadron, which was then moved to Italy.

-It was here that Barker would leave his mark on World War I. His legend grew thanks to an unauthorized mission on Christmas Day 1917, when he and two other pilots flew behind enemy lines and destroyed an Austrian squadron’s air base.
+It was here that Barker would leave his mark on the First World War.
+His legend grew thanks to an unauthorized mission on Christmas Day 1917, when he and two other pilots flew behind enemy lines and destroyed an Austrian squadron’s air base.
 The Austrians mounted a haphazard retaliation the next day, but many were too tired or hung over from Christmas celebrations to battle effectively and suffered heavy casualties as a result.

 The three pilots weren’t rewarded or punished for the unauthorized attack.
 Barker, however, was recommended for the Distinguished Service Order in January 1918 based on his overall service.
 Barker also received a second bar for his MC in March 1918 before being reassigned as flight commander with 66 Squadron.
 He continued to score victories over the Austrians, and in late July was promoted to Major and given command of 139 Squadron.

 That summer, he worked dropping covert agents behind enemy lines in Italy.
-This contributed to the Italian government’s decision to award him the Silver Medal for Military Valour and War Cross.
+This contributed to the Italian government’s decision to award him the Silver Medal for Military Valour.
 He received a bar for his DSO as well.
 Barker was now quite well-known, and in September 1918 flew the Prince of Wales around the area to survey the front.

 He reluctantly returned to England and handed over his Sopwith Camel shortly afterwards, and worked teaching new pilots.
 However, Barker convinced RAF headquarters to let him go back to France for 10 days to study the enemy’s tactics.
 He was given a Sopwith Snipe and joined 201 Squadron of 13 Wing in October.
 The RAF had given Barker 10 days to learn about enemy tactics, and was then to return to England.